Heat Conduction Calculator: Multi-Layer Walls & Cylinders

 Calculate steady-state heat transfer through plane walls and cylindrical pipes.
 Build thermal resistance networks with multi-layer walls and convection, and compute heat rate, heat flux, and U-values.

+The trap is forgetting that a 2×6 stud wall isn't all insulation.
+Studs every 16 inches act as thermal bridges that turn a nominal R-19 batt into a real R-14 wall.
+Code U-values measure the real number, not the nominal.
 This page covers steady-state conduction through plane and cylindrical walls, series resistance networks, and selection criteria for insulation materials.
-Whether you're sizing pipe insulation, designing building envelopes, or analyzing heat exchangers, the resistance-addition principle is the same—but material selection and code requirements differ by application.
+If you're sizing pipe insulation, designing building envelopes, or analyzing heat exchangers, the resistance-addition principle is the same; material selection and code requirements differ by application.

 Selection Guide: Insulation Materials by Application